Table of Contents

 Castaway Creek aka Lazy River

 My kids could spend all day in a lazy river.
 The one at Typhoon lagoon is excellent, which is no surprise considering it is 2,000-foot-long.
 It winds it’s way almost all around the waterpark, fully circling the wave pool.
+There are lots of places where you can get in and out which means instead of walking around the park you can just ride the river around.

 Kid’s area at Typhoon Lagoon: Ketchakiddee Creek